 Aston Martin’s Chief Creative Officer designed the DB11 to be ‘the most alluring DB to date.’

-Probably the most exciting feature from the DB11 design are the ‘aeroblade’ intakes in the front strakes, which force the air out from the car rear vertically, contributing to a considerable amount of downforce.
+Probably the most exciting feature from the DB11 design is the ‘aeroblade’ intakes in the front strakes, which force the air out from the car rear vertically, contributing to a considerable amount of downforce.
 This is what Aston Martin describes as a ‘virtual spoiler’.

 When motor journalist icon Jeremy Clarkson reviewed the DB11, he wrote ‘pay attention 007, this one does work’.
 And on the topic of the new aeroblade intakes, “something is keeping the rear end planted so maybe it does work.
 Maybe Aston Martin has really thought of something new.”